zorael/kameloso/README.md

 ## Further help

-For more information see [the wiki](https://github.com/zorael/kameloso/wiki), or [file an issue](https://github.com/zorael/kameloso/issues/new).
+For more information and help see [the wiki](https://github.com/zorael/kameloso/wiki), or [file an issue](https://github.com/zorael/kameloso/issues/new).

+There is also a channel `#kameloso` on freenode, but replies may be delayed.

 # Known issues